Yoshichiban/mern_app/README.md

 Authentication - Registration/Login
 Authorization - Make sure someone's logged in before you perform certain actions

+index.js(app.use/post/get) -> use routes if app.use()
+route -> import express and controller -> router from Express -> CRUD -> export
+controller -> import Models -> CRUD with try-catch

 ### Data Models
     User
         Location